TheGitKid0/Villarreal-Portfolio/README.md

 Project 3: implementations of 2D convolution
 Project 4: flocking simulation using pygame

-In the projects where I had a partner, I served as the navigator as I suggested ideas for the driver to implement in the project.-
+In the projects where I had a partner, I served as the navigator as I suggested ideas for the driver to implement in the project.